DemonPandaz2763/Monitor-Mode-Script/README.md

 # Wifi Monitor Script
-This was made by a noob for other noobs (or anyone who wants to use it)
+This was made by a noob for other noobs (or anyone who wants to use it) All it does is puts a wireless wifi interface into monitor mode using iw commands.

 ### Usage: